tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   - receiver: An endpoint that is receiving records.

   - sender: An endpoint that is transmitting records.

-  - session: An association between a client and a server resulting from a handshake.

   - server: The endpoint which did not initiate the DTLS connection.